-Tumour Development (AQA A Level Biology)
+Tumour Development (AQA A Level Biology): Revision Note

-Tumour Development
+Tumour development

 Cancers demonstrate how important it is that cell division is precisely controlled, as cancers arise due to uncontrolled mitosis

-Cancerous cells divide repeatedly and uncontrollably, forming a tumour (an irregular mass of cells)
+Cancerous cells divide repeatedly and uncontrollably, forming a tumour

 Mutations are common events and don’t lead to cancer most of the time

-Most mutations either result in early cell death or result in the cell being destroyed by the body’s immune system
+Most mutations either result in early cell death or in the cell being destroyed by the body’s immune system

 As most cells can be easily replaced, these events usually have no harmful effect on the body

-This means that the harmful mutation occurring in the original cell can be passed on to all that cell’s descendants
+This means that the harmful mutation occurring in the original cell can be passed on to all of that cell’s descendants

 A typical tumour contains around a thousand million cancerous cells by the time it is detected